VR-API-Integration/file-api-integration-examples/powershell-with-file-api-sdk/README.md

 # File API Powershell Examples

-PowerShell folder includes a collection of examples that show how to integrate the File API SDK with Powershell.
+**powershell-with-file-api-sdk** folder includes a collection of examples that show how to integrate the File API SDK with Powershell.

 ## Getting Started

-Download PowerShell folder.
-Required data is commented in the example powershell scripts.
+Download **powershell-with-file-api-sdk** folder.
+Required data is commented in the example Powershell scripts.
 Fill required data and run the example scripts as described in Running Examples section.

 ### Prerequisites